Reusable Paper Towel: Your Complete Guide

 • A simple system makes the habit stick: Create an easy routine for washing and storing your towels.
 A small bin under the sink for used ones and a dedicated drawer for clean ones is all it takes to make the switch seamless.

-What Are Reusable Paper Towels & Why Should You Switch?
+What Are Reusable Paper Towels & Is It Time to Switch?

 If you feel like you’re constantly adding paper towels to your shopping list and tossing roll after roll into the trash, you’re not alone.
 It’s a cycle many of us are used to.
 But what if there was a better way?
 Enter reusable paper towels—a simple swap that can make a huge difference for the planet and your wallet.